Zhang Zhaoxu

-Zhang Zhaoxu (张兆旭 (Zhāng Zhàoxù)) or Max Zhang (born November 18, 1987) is a Chinese basketball player, currently playing for the Tianjin Pioneers of the Chinese Basketball Association (CBA).
+Zhang Zhaoxu (张兆旭 (Zhāng Zhàoxù)) or Max Zhang (born November 18, 1987) is a former Chinese basketball player.
 Earlier he has played for the University of California, Berkeley, and was also a member of the Chinese national basketball team.
 Max features in the Youtube series 'The Shark Knight' on the Donnie Does Channel.

 NCAA career

 Zhang played two seasons (2008–2010) at California.
 As a freshman and a sophomore, he saw action off the bench in 42 total games over two years for the Golden Bears.

 Chinese national team

 Zhang is also a member of the Chinese national basketball team.
 He competed with the Chinese junior team at the 2009 World University Games.
 After competing several times as a junior for the junior national team, he made his senior team debut at the 2010 FIBA World Championship in Turkey and competed at the 2012 Summer Olympics.